Monday, September 28, 2009

 APRES LUI (2007)

 Well, this film just disappointing the fuck out of me.
 The back of the box says something about a mother's 20-year-old son dying in a car wreck and then in her sorrow she develops a strange relationship with the son's best friend.
 To me that sounded really interesting and a great chance for the filmmakers to delve into some of the darker depths of human behavior.
-Catherine Deneuve is one of my favorite actresses and since she already had such success exploring human sexuality in Bunuel's excellent BELLE DE JOUR I naively though that maybe in a film with such a powerful subject (grief and sexuality) she would give a ground shattering performance.
+Catherine Deneuve is my favorite actresses and since she already had such success exploring human sexuality in films like BELLE DE JOUR and REPULSION among others, I naively though that maybe in a film with such a powerful subject (grief and sexuality) she would give a ground shattering performance.
 I was wrong.

 Unless you're just a hardcore Deneuve fan then I cannot think of any reason to watch this film.